solution25com/bluesnap-payment-shopware-6-solution25/README.md

 - Locate Bluesnap and click the three dots (...) icon or the plugin name to open its settings.

 2. **General Settings**

-### Plugin Configuration
-Before using the plugin, configure the API keys and payment settings:
+<br>Before using the plugin, configure the API keys and payment settings:
 - **API Key for Live**: Required for live transactions.
 - **API Public Key Live**: Public key for authentication in the live environment.
 ![Group 8001 (1)](https://github.com/user-attachments/assets/42aed29b-9907-4943-ad3e-041509de8b2c)